What caused Turkish plane crash? Experts weigh in on deadly incident

 What caused the Turkish C-130 plane crash?
-Experts weigh in on incident that killed 20 Nato soldiers
+Mystery surrounds disaster that killed 20 troops

 Former pilots say the speed at which the aircraft appears to have broken up mid-air suggests a ‘catastrophic event’ occurred